 Growth Areas Infrastructure Contribution

-The GAIC is administered under Part 9B of the Planning and Environment Act 1987 (the Act) and the Taxation Administration Act 1997.
+The Growth Areas Infrastructure Contribution is administered under Part 9B of the Planning and Environment Act 1987 (the Act) and the Taxation Administration Act 1997.

-Under the Act, the Growth Areas Authority has the main responsibility of administering the GAIC legislation and determining GAIC related policy.
+Under the Act the Metropolitan Planning Authority (formerly the Growth Areas Authority), has responsibility for administering the Growth Areas Infrastructure Contribution legislation and determining related policy.

-The Planning and Environment Act 1987 requires the GAIC contribution to be adjusted annually according to the formula set out in the Act and for this amount to be published by the Minister for Planning by 1 June each year.
+Section 201SG(5) of the Planning and Environment Act 1987 requires the Growth Areas Infrastructure Contribution to be adjusted annually according to the formula set out in the Act and for this amount to be published by the Minister for Planning by 1 June each year.
 The adjusted amount will come into effect from 1 July each year.

-The adjusted GAIC contribution amounts for 2013/14 are:
+The adjusted Growth Areas Infrastructure Contribution amounts for 2013-14 are:

 The adjusted threshold amount for building works can be found on the Metropolitan Planning Authority website.

 The adjusted indexation of deferred Growth Areas Infrastructure Contribution and interest payable on that deferred Growth Areas Infrastructure Contribution can be found on the State Revenue Office website.

 Growth Areas Infrastructure Contribution funds

 Money raised by the Growth Areas Infrastructure Contribution is paid by the Commissioner of State Revenue into two special purpose accounts established to fund State infrastructure and services in the growth areas.
 The funds are established under section 201V of the Planning and Environment Act 1987 and are called: